So you're making an RSA key for an HTTPS certificate. What key size do you use?

 There's no hard answer here but some points:

-On the other hand, what do we think about using a 4096 bit key?
-Is 4096 bit RSA horrible and slow?
-No. Looking at the results, the server CPU use and additional latency could be reasonable for some sites that desire the gain in strength.
+Is 4096-bit RSA horrible and slow?
+No. Looking at the results, the server CPU use and additional latency (~26ms) could be reasonable for sites that desire the gain in strength.
+A 2048-bit key provides a good speed/security tradeoff for most use cases through 2030.
+If you need security beyond 2030, consider 3072-bit RSA or switching to ECC (ECDSA P-256 or P-384).

 Note: a previous version of the article mentioned 'there are theoretically 2^112 possibilities to brute force the private key' - this was incorrect.
 There are theoretically 2^112 possibilities to crack the private key using techniques other than brute force.
 Thanks to dchest on Hacker News for pointing out the error.